chef/chef-web-docs/chef_master/source/ohai.rst

      platform.rb
      virtualization.rb

 New in 8.23, the sysconf plugin parses the output of the sysconf command.
-Changed in 8.23 to detect Windows / Linux / BSD guests running on the Veertu hypervisors and Windows guests running on Xen and Hyper-V hypervisors; the EC2 plugin retrieves the AWS Account ID in addition to previous metadata;
+Changed in 8.23 to detect Windows/Linux/BSD guests running on the Veertu hypervisors, Windows guests running on Xen and Hyper-V hypervisors, and the EC2 plugin retrieves the AWS Account ID in addition to previous metadata.

 Custom Plugins
 =====================================================